12 Easy Bathroom Cleaning Hacks

 12. Toilet brush

 After cleaning, spray the toilet brush and holder with disinfectant or diluted bleach.
-The reFRESH co-founders recommend sandwiching your toilet brush between the toilet seat and the bowl to let it drain, placing it back in the holder when completely dry.
+Afterwards, sandwich your toilet brush between the toilet seat and the bowl to let it drain, placing it back in the holder when completely dry.

-Note: This article was originally published in 2021; updated in 2023.